pirelaurent/p5_animationFramework/readme.md

 To have something to draw and animate, a hierarchy of four classes :
 - **BasicObject**:     a class that do nothing except implementing useful principles
 - **MoveableObject**:    to hold properties for moving elements like position or rotation.
-   - Derived class : *GraphicObject, Tripod4Camera, Tripod4Light*
+   - Main derived classes : *GraphicObject, Tripod4Camera, MoveablePointLight, MoveableSpotLight*
 - **GraphicObject** :    object able to draw itself in place
-- **GraphicObjectModel**: previous extended to use an external model (.obj, .stl) (or any p5 Geometry) with optional texture.
+- **GraphicObjectModel**: the previous extended to use an external model (.obj, .stl) (or any p5 Geometry) with optional texture.
   <img src = "./img/forDoc/twoCups.png" width = 200> </img>
 #### code examples
 sketches/0-basicObject